smasky/UQPyL/docs/problems.md

 For convenience, the `UQPyL.problems` module provide the `Problem` class, served as a container for all essential information required to define a problem instance.

-Here, we give API reference of `Problem` class.
+Here, we give API reference for `Problem` class.

 ---